 This schedule serves to outline the material/subject matter we will cover in class.
 Please make every effort to read along as we learn this material.
 In addition, your instructor will notify you of specific dates you need to bring essay drafts or other materials to the class.
 It is very important that you are present on these days, and equipped with the supplies needed to participate in assigned activities, such as paper revision.
-Revision grades come from bringing a rough draft (at least 500 typed words) to class on a date scheduled by Instructor.
-In order to receive points for revision, students must be prepared to participate in class revision for papers.
-When the final copy of each paper is submitted, students will need to submit the rough draft as well for credit.
 All major assignments will be accompanied by handouts detailing specific requirements and due dates via your instructor and/or BlackBoard.
-Any written assignment submitted past the due date will receive an automatic deduction in points after the first 24 hours.
-Late assignments must be turned in within 48 hours of the due date to receive partial credit.
-After 2 days papers will not be accepted and you will receive a zero for the assignment.
-If there are excusable circumstances which might justify an extension on the assignment, arrangements must be made with your Instructor.

 Please note that if there are readings or assignments due on a certain date, you need to be working on them and have them completed before they are due on the schedule.
-All Pearson REVEL assignments are to be completed by due dates as indicated by the textbook schedule.
-Your Instructor will only reopen assignments based on circumstances which can be reasonably supported with documentation.
-This is an online textbook (with an App.
-Option for your phone; therefore, only extreme circumstances would justify assignment extensions).
 You are responsible for all outside work and assignment submission.
 This is a working schedule, and is subject to change during the semester.
 I will notify students of any modifications and will make sure all adjustments are reasonable.